 - 2. Remove any protective covers or protective caps present from the sensor. - 3.
+If present, remove transport protection of the rupture disk. - 4.
 Remove stick-on label on the electronics compartment cover.

 6.2.3 Mounting the measuring device

 Danger due to improper process sealing!